Kirsty Hamilton OBE

 Kirsty Hamilton is an associate fellow at Chatham House where she focuses on the intersect between policy and finance to drive sector-level climate solutions.

-Taking a bottom-up approach she set up one of the first initiatives in 2004 to bridge the gap between senior finance practitioners and policy counterparts focusing on ‘investment grade’ renewable energy policy.
+In 2004 Kirsty set up one of the first initiatives to bridge the gap between senior finance practitioners and policy counterparts focusing on ‘investment grade’ renewable energy policy.
+Papers accessible via the Chatham House Library include:

 She went on to establish and head the policy work of the first-of-kind Low Carbon Finance Group (2010-2015) founded by lead energy financiers post-financial crisis, with a core focus on the UK’s electricity market reforms, illustrating factors that impact risk profile.

-Her current focus is more fully integrating investment into decision-making to increase ‘investment confidence’ for governments –a key foundation for faster climate action.
+Her current focus is more fully integrating investment into decision-making to increase ‘investment confidence’ for both governments and investors –a key foundation for faster climate action.

 She has 30 years of experience of international climate and energy policy, the 1990s as an NGO at the front end of climate debate and then working with the clean energy and finance sectors.